akmalyf/akmalyf/README.md

 # Hi there 👋
-> - 🏢 I'm currently working on PT Belanja Pasti Indonesia
-> - 🧑🏽‍💻 As a Software Engineer
 > - 📫 How to reach me: akmalyasykur@gmail.com
 > - 🖤 I love coding and gaming